pageseeder/berlioz-plus/README.md

 Java 8 annotations and extensions for Berlioz.

+The purpose of Berlioz plus is to help developer remove boilerplate code dealing with bad requests and improve the security of the application  by encouraging and centralizing the validation of user input strings.

 ## `Generator` base class

 Berlioz Plus provides a `ContentGenerator` abstract implementation to use as